Healthcare Provider? Request Your BAA Today.

 Breach Notification Policy

 IntakeAccess.ai maintains a documented Breach Notification Policy in full compliance with the HIPAA Breach Notification Rule (45 C.F.R. §§ 164.400–164.414) and the HITECH Act.
-Our policy covers detection, risk assessment, notification, and post-incident remediation.
+Our policy covers detection, risk assessment, notification, and post-incident remediation for all PHI, including RCM claims data and MDS assessments.

 Breach Response Timeline

 - T+0 (Discovery): Immediate containment and isolation of affected systems or data.
-Security incident is logged and escalated to the HIPAA Security Officer.
+Security incident logged and escalated to HIPAA Security Officer.
+For third-party vendor breaches, vendor must notify IntakeAccess.ai within 5 business days.

-- T+1–7 (Risk Assessment): Four-factor risk assessment conducted — nature of PHI involved, unauthorized persons involved, likelihood PHI was acquired/viewed, and extent to which risk has been mitigated.
+- T+1–7 (Risk Assessment): Four-factor risk assessment conducted — nature of PHI involved (including claims or MDS data), unauthorized persons involved, likelihood PHI was acquired/viewed, and extent to which risk has been mitigated.

 - T+7–30 (Determination): Formal breach/non-breach determination.
 If breach confirmed, notifications are prepared.

 - Within 60 days (Individual Notification): Affected individuals notified by first-class mail (or email if authorized).
-Notice includes: description of the breach, types of PHI involved, steps individuals should take, steps IntakeAccess.ai is taking, and contact information.
+Notice includes: description of the breach, types of PHI involved (including specific RCM or MDS data if applicable), steps individuals should take, steps IntakeAccess.ai is taking, and contact information.

 - Within 60 days (HHS/OCR): HHS notified for breaches of 500+ individuals simultaneously with individual notification.
 Smaller breaches logged and reported annually.